gdamdam/awesome-decentralized-web/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting a project.

-Entries marked **Dormant** still work but have seen no meaningful development for roughly 2 years; dead projects live in the Graveyard section at the bottom.
+Entries marked **Dormant** still work but their source repository has had no activity for over 2 years — the tag states the measured date.
+Dead projects live in the Graveyard section at the bottom.

 **A quick taxonomy** — four words that often get mixed up: